 Analysts do research to determine the scale of a threat, understand its indicators and observable traits, and direct remediation.
 But threat actors have a strong financial incentive to evolve their tactics and techniques.
 How do your teams keep up with threats designed to bypass controls and defeat analysis?

 The findings of threat analysis must be integrated with the wider security stack.
-This increases visibility into the threat, streamlines investigation workflows, and greatly reduces time between detection and resolution.
+This increases visibility into the threat, streamlines your investigation and incident response process, and greatly reduces time between detection and resolution.
 It’s an approach that helps analysis evolve with the threat landscape.

 Proactively Hunt for Threat Indicators and Observables